raamsri/dtreematch/README.md

 The match(comparison) happens in this order for an entry(file,dir) in the path:

-  - File pathname check - file availability
+  - File/dir pathname check - file/dir availability
   - File type/format check - regular file, directory, block, link, etc.
+  - Number of directory entries
   - File size check
   - Checksum check (for regular files only)